-What does the term tendering your resignation mean?
-It is a formal way of telling your boss that you will be leaving your job to pursue a new opportunity.
-To tender your resignation is the act of notifying your employer that you are resigning from employment and moving onto new endeavors.
+What does the phrase tendering your resignation mean?
+The expression is a formal way of saying that you’re telling your boss that you will be leaving your job.
+It's the act of notifying your employer that you are resigning from employment and moving on to new endeavors.

 How to Tender a Resignation